wanot-ai/elyn-spec/ccv3l.md

 }]
 ```

-the value *SHOULD* be determine as an array of character's assets. the object *MUST* have a `type` field and a `uri` field and a `name` field and a `uri` ext. the `type` field *MUST* be a string, and the `uri` field *MUST* be a string. the `type` field *MUST* be a type of the asset. the `uri` field *MUST* be a HTTP or HTTPS URL of the asset or base64 data URL or 'path for embedded assets' or `ccdefault:`. how the path for embedded assets formated *SHOULD* follow this format: `embeded://path/to/asset.png`. this format is case sensitive, and sepearated by `/`. if the URI field is `ccdefault:`, the application *SHOULD* use the default asset for the type. how the default asset is determined is up to the application except it is specified in the specification. if the URI field is HTTP or HTTPS URL or base64 data URL, the application *SHOULD* use the asset from the URL. applications *MAY* ignore elements with HTTP url in the `uri` which isn't HTTPS for security reasons. applications *MAY* check if the asset URI is valid and the asset is accessible. applications *MAY* ignore base64 data URLs if the application does not support the format of the asset, or the asset is too large. applications *MAY* add more URI type support like `file://`, `ftp://` etc. but the URI type *SHOULD* be a valid URI type. and if the URI type is not supported by the application, the application *MAY* ignore the asset. however, the application *SHOULD* support `embeded://` and `ccdefault:` URI types which are defined in the specification.
+the value *MUST* be determine as an array of character's assets. the object *MUST* have a `type` field and a `uri` field and a `name` field and a `uri` ext. the `type` field *MUST* be a string, and the `uri` field *MUST* be a string. the `type` field *MUST* be a type of the asset. the `uri` field *MUST* be a HTTPS URL of the asset or 'path for embedded assets'. how the path for embedded assets formated *SHOULD* follow this format: `embedded://path/to/asset.png`. this format is case sensitive, and sepearated by `/`. if the URI field is `ccdefault:`, the application *SHOULD* use the default asset for the type. how the default asset is determined is up to the application except it is specified in the specification. if the URI field is HTTP or HTTPS URL or base64 data URL, the application *SHOULD* use the asset from the URL. applications *MAY* ignore elements with HTTP url in the `uri` which isn't HTTPS for security reasons. applications *MAY* check if the asset URI is valid and the asset is accessible. applications *MAY* ignore base64 data URLs if the application does not support the format of the asset, or the asset is too large. applications *MAY* add more URI type support like `file://`, `ftp://` etc. but the URI type *SHOULD* be a valid URI type. and if the URI type is not supported by the application, the application *MAY* ignore the asset. however, the application *SHOULD* support `embedded://` and `ccdefault:` URI types which are defined in the specification.

 Where the each assets would be used is determined by the `type` field.
 - If the `type` field is `icon`, the asset *SHOULD* be used as an icon or protrait of the character. if one of the assets is `icon` type, the application *SHOULD* use the asset as the icon of the character card. if there is multiple `icon` type assets, the application *SHOULD* use the main icon or let the user choose the icon, or change dynamically by the application. how the main icon choosed is below on the specification. if `uri` field is `ccdefault:`, and the card is PNG/APNG embedded, `ccdefault:` *SHOULD* point the PNG/APNG file itself or modified version of the PNG/APNG file.